AristurtleDev/building-2d-games-with-monogame/documentation/chatper-04-designing-the-game/04-00-designing-the-game.md

 **Figure 4-0-7:** *Game Over Screen Sketch.*

 When the player meets the conditions for a game over, then the game over screen is shown.
 When this is shown, similar to the pause screen, the gameplay area is hidden and the menu is shown instead, with two buttons; one to retry and another to quit

+## Game Play Overview
+The snake itself will continuously move on a fixed timer in the direction input by the player, one grid space at a time.
+The player's goal is to navigate the snake toward the item to increase their score, while avoiding colliding with the snake's body.
+Each time the item is acquired, the snake's body will increase in length by 1 and a new item spawned at a random location within the game play grid.

 ## Controls
 The game will be controllable with both keyboard and gamepad.